What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 In this article, you will learn what a gear ratio is, what gear inches are, and how to calculate the perfect gear ratio for you and your bike.

-But there’s a lot more to it than that.
-So, in this article, you will learn what a gear ratio is, what gear inches are, and how to calculate the perfect gearing for you and your bike.
+In this article, you will learn what a gear ratio is, what gear inches are, and how to calculate the perfect gearing for you and your bike.
 But before we dive too deep into bicycle terminology and its specifics, we need to understand what a gear ratio is.

 What is gear ratio on a bicycle?